SkyWars/SkyWars/docs/skywars/configuring-kits.md

 # https://dabo.guru/projects/skywars/configuring-kits
 # #########

+# This is the version of the configuration.
+# If this line is changed or removed, SkyWars may overwrite some of the newer settings when
+# the server is next restarted.
+configuration-version: 1

 # Note that to enable most of these kits, you must enable economy support in main-config.yml.
 bowman:
   # This kit has a cost of $100.
 The cost is charged every game in which it is used.
   cost: 100
+  # This kit is represented by a bow when shown in the kit inventory-GUI.
+  totem: BOW
+  # This is shown in the lore of the totem.
+  description: "&4Just a bow."
   items:
     # You can list any number of items here.
     # Each item has a type section.
 It also may optionally have an enchantments